Larsende/Agility2020-AS3/class1/module1/module05.rst

 **Exercise 1 - Multi-App AS3 Declaration**

 #.
 Open Postman and locate the Lab 5 folder under collections on the left side of postman.
-Double-click the ``HTTP Multiple-Application`` file.
+Double-click the ``Tenant 1: HTTP Multi-Applications (2 Apps)`` file.

 #.
 Examine the body of the AS3 declaration.
 Take some time to familiarize yourself with how we are declaring two HTTP applications within the same tenant.